 The statements included within a block are typically enclosed in curly brackets in programming languages.
 Python, however, uses indentation for both block and nested block structures.
 Indentation is the practise of placing leading whitespace (spaces and tabs) at the start of a sentence.

-Q. Program to find the larger of the two pre-specified numbers.
+Q. Python program to find the larger of two given numbers using an if statement:

 num1 = 5